-Studying at university can be a challenge, especially if you have a disability, and we are keen to help you overcome any difficulties you may have and to fulfil your potential.
+Studying at university can be a challenge, especially if you have a disability.
+At Imperial College London, we are keen to help you overcome any difficulties you may have and to fulfil your potential.
 To that end, it is important that you let us know about any disability, specific learning difficulty or health problem as early as possible, so we can give you the necessary advice and support.
 Some people never think of themselves as having a disability, but amongst the issues that we deal with regularly are:

 - Specific learning difficulties (such as dyslexia, dyspraxia, AD[H]D)

 - Deafness or hearing difficulties

 - Long term mental health difficulties (such as chronic anxiety, bipolar disorder, depression)